alpinebuster/as-docs/content/as/themes.md

 ---
 title: Custom Themes
 authors:
-  - JannisX11
+  - alpinebuster
 ---

 # Custom Themes

-Themes allow you to change the visual appearance of Blockbench.
-You can drag and drop `.bbtheme` files into Blockbench to load them.
+Themes allow you to change the visual appearance of AS.
+You can drag and drop `.astheme` files into AS to load them.

 ## Creating Themes

-Themes can be created using the theme editor in Blockbench.
+Themes can be created using the theme editor in AS.
 You can open it by going to `File` > `Preferences` > `Theme...`.

 ### Colors and Fonts